 In Figure 3, we plot the time profile for the standard YED and uncompensated PED for cereals, which exhibit similar trends to the preference-based elasticities.
 The left panel illustrate that while the standard YED has been declining in rural India, it is relatively stable in urban India.
 The increasing urban PED in the right panel reveal that urban demand for cereals has become less income elastic.
 The PED of rural demand has, however, decreased slightly.

-Figure 4 illustrates a general decrease in the absolute value of standard XEDs, in other words, Indian cereal demand has become less responsive to price change of its complements.
-The magnitude of this declining trend in standard XEDs is similar to the preference-based ones in Figure 2.
-The only exception is the case when the rural price of other food changes, the standard XED of cereal demand is shown to have decreased more in absolute term than the preference-based one.
+Figure 4 illustrates a general decrease in the absolute value of standard XEDs.
+In other words, Indian cereal demand has become less responsive to price changes of its complements.
+The magnitude of this declining trend in standard XEDs is similar to the preference-based estimates in Figure 2.
+The only exception is the case when the rural price of other food changes, the standard XED of cereal demand is shown to have decreased more in absolute term than the preference-based estimate.

 Overall, the evolution of the standard elasticities over time is very similar to those of the preference-based estimates.
 This highlights that changes in utility parameters, and thus food preferences, are crucial determinant of demand responsiveness towards income and price changes.
-The evolution of these estimates rejects the normal assumption of constant elasticities in demand studies.
+The evolution of these estimates rejects the assumption of constant elasticities in demand studies.
 More importantly, the demand for cereals is found to have become less income elastic but more sensitive to changes in cereal prices.
 There is also evidence in support of the declining complementary relationship between cereals and other food groups.
 These changes in the demand elasticities confirm our hypothesis that food preferences of Indian households have shifted away from cereals in the last few decades.

 Robustness check

-The demand elasticity estimates we have reported may be biased as the selection of Indian households in the survey may not be entirely random.
+Our demand elasticity estimates may be biased as the selection of Indian households in the survey may not be entirely random.
 Due to the use of the two-stage stratification strategy, the probability of Indian households being selected varies across each sample village and urban block.
 One way to address this issue is to apply survey weights in the regression analysis.
-As stated by Winship and Radbill (1994), this is not necessary if sampling weights are solely a function of the observed independent variables included in the model.
+This is not necessary if sampling weights are solely a function of the observed independent variables included in the model (Winship and Radbill (1994)).
 They argue that the use of unweighted data is preferred if the parameter estimates produced by OLS and Weighted Ordinary Least Squares (WOLS) are substantively similar as OLS estimates are more efficient and the estimated standard errors are smaller.
-To examine if our estimates are biased, we re-estimate the QUAIDS with the application of survey weights.
+To examine the possible bias in our estimates, we re-estimate the QUAIDS with the application of survey weights.
 The demand elasticities only differ slightly from the ones in Table 4.
 Therefore, the use of sampling weights is unlikely to alter the trend of preference-based demand elasticities observed above.

 Another possible source of bias relates to the food prices used in this paper.
 As noted by Majumder et al. (2012), the quality adjustments do not completely eliminate the bias arising from using unit values as proxies for market prices.
 Nevertheless, if the distortions in unit values are consistent across regions and survey rounds, the impact on the patterns of demand elasticities will be minimal.
 Given that it is difficult to measure the magnitude of potential measurement bias, we have checked whether our results are robust if no quality adjustment is performed at all.
 To do this, we re-estimated the QUAIDS specification with the median unit value of each food group in each region.
-This yielded a pattern of demand elasticities that are the same as the ones already considered.
+This yielded a pattern of demand elasticities that are the same as the ones we report here.

 The nutrition transition